commercial calculation exercises bac pro commerce pdf | 9 Exercises

 States :

-The chocolate factory "Douceur Chocolatée" sells boxes of chocolate at a price of €25 excluding VAT, with a production cost excluding VAT of €15.
+The "Douceur Chocolatée" chocolate shop sells boxes of chocolates for €25 excluding VAT, with a production cost of €15 excluding VAT.
 In November, 400 boxes were sold.
-The chocolate factory is evaluating the potential implementation of a promotion.
+The chocolate shop is considering implementing a promotion.

 Work to do :